 The mission of the Seattle Police Department is to prevent crime, enforce the law, and support quality public safety by delivering respectful, professional and dependable police services.
-While race and ethnicity information of individuals may be recorded by the NICE 9-1-1 audio recording system, SPD Policy 5.140 forbids bias-based policing and outlines processes for reporting and documenting any suspected bias-based behavior, as well as accountability measures.
+While race and ethnicity information of individuals is recorded in the CAD system, there are no means within the system through which and ethnic bias may emerge.
+CAD is the real-time record-keeping system for officers' response to calls for police service and its users are subject to SPD's existing policies prohibiting bias-based policing.
+Further, SPD Policy 5.140 forbids bias-based policing and outlines processes for reporting and documenting any suspected bias-based behavior, as well as accountability measures.